allatrack/stack-updater/README.md

 check               |                | Check application dependencies
-install             |                | Trying to install newer package version if needed (by checking) get                 | Github Gist id | Download new recipe from Gist --help(-h)          |                | Command line usage
+install             |                | Trying to install newer package version if needed (by checking) get                 | Github Gist id | Download new recipe from Gist --verbose(-v)       |                | With this flag you can see on the display(not in the log file) triggered command output
+--help(-h)          |                | Command line usage

 ## <a name="install-recipes"></a> Install recipes from [Gist](https://gist.github.com/discover)